 rainbow smelt (Osmerus mordax) Mitchell; and

-The following invertebrates are designated as regulated invasive species:
+The following invertebrates are listed as regulated invasive species:

 Chinese mystery snail, Japanese trap door snail (Cipangopaludina spp.)
 Hannibal;